-Make UK and Inspired Energy release the definitive step-by-step roadmap taking companies through their complex decarbonisation journey
+Make UK and Inspired Energy release the final report of their step-by-step roadmap taking companies through their complex decarbonisation journey

 Manufacturers overwhelmingly believe they can achieve net zero by 2050 so long as they have enough support and help to create the right business environment.
 However, they are already stepping up to the plate by committing to reduce the direct emissions generated by manufacturing processes (scope 1) and indirect emissions from purchased energy (scope 2) by 67% by the end of this decade.
 This puts Britain’s manufacturers in line with the 1.5 degrees Celsius Paris Agreement goal.